jimhlad/laravel-auth-starter/README.md

 6. Support for SMS notifications
 7. Support for two-factor authentication via text/email
 8. Add support for basic user roles using custom Middelware
+9. Add password protection for the log viewer page

 Feel free to send me a message if there is something in particular that you think should be added!